IMG_6559.jpg

 Our Impact

-GEN2050® inspires youth to embrace entrepreneurship, self-leadership, environmental stewardship, STEAM (Science, Technology, Engineering, Arts & Culture, and Mathematics), and social responsibility through enriching year round programming.
+GEN2050® inspires youth to embrace self-leadership, environmental stewardship, STEAM (Science, Technology, Engineering, Arts & Culture, and Mathematics), entrepreneurship, and social responsibility through enriching year-round programming.
 Click STUDENT STORIES to listen to and read our students’ own words.

 youth served